godot-dimensions/g4mf/specification/parts/node.md

 The scale MUST consist of only positive numbers as values.
 The values MUST NOT be zero, and MUST NOT be negative.
 This requirement is because standards for negative scale are tricky across dimensions.
 An even number of negative scales is equivalent to a positive scale with a rotation, so a 4D node would need either 1 or 3 of the scale numbers to be negative for a negative scale to result in a flip.
 The choice of which scale numbers to be negative when decomposing from a transformation matrix is arbitrary and may vary between implementations.
 In order to represent a flip, a `"basis"` with a negative determinant can be used instead, which is a more explicit representation of the transformation.

-### Children
+### Component Properties

-The `"children"` property is an array of integers that defines the indices of the child nodes of this node.
-If not specified, the default value is an empty array, meaning the node has no children.

-The indices in the array MUST be valid indices in the G4MF file's document-level `"nodes"` array.
-The order of the indices in the array is significant, as it affects the order of the nodes in the scene tree.
-A node may only be a child at most once, meaning that each node may only have at most one parent.
-The node at index 0 is the root node, it has no parent in the G4MF file, and no other node may use it as a child.
+G4MF nodes exist in the tree and have a transform, but in order for that tree of nodes to be useful, some nodes must have additional properties defined.
+These properties define the type of object the node represents, such as a camera, light, mesh, or physics object.
+For lack of a better term, these are referred to as "component properties".

+Each node may only represent at most "one thing", allowing it to be imported as a single object of a single class.
+The `"camera"`, `"light"`, `"mesh"`, and `"physics"` component properties are all mutually exclusive, meaning that a node MUST NOT have more than one of these properties defined at the same time.
+This requirement greatly simplifies the implementation of G4MF importers, and ensures that each conceptual part has its own transform on its own node in the tree.

+Note for extension authors: Properties defined by extensions SHOULD follow the same principle, such that they only combine properties where it makes sense as "one thing".
+For example, a vehicle body class should extend a dynamic physics body class, meaning that the object has properties of both.
+Therefore, the vehicle body extension data should be defined on the same node as the physics motion properties.
+For example, an audio emitter class does not extend any of these, so it must not be defined on the same G4MF node as a camera, light, mesh, or physics object.

+Note for asset authors: A G4MF node with physics motion properties is referred to as a "physics body" for short.
+To provide visuals to a physics body, a mesh MUST be defined on a separate node, which is then used as a child of the physics body node.
+Similarly, other types may be used together on separate nodes.
+Asset authors SHOULD prefer the top node of such a subtree to be the physics body, and then have other nodes as children of it, to ensure the component nodes follow the physics body when it moves.
+For subtrees without physics motion, asset authors SHOULD prefer types *other than mesh* as the top node.
+Mesh nodes are often leaf nodes, which simplifies some use cases of mesh nodes, such as reparenting a mesh node to a skeleton without needing to worry about leaving behind a placeholder node to keep the structure intact for any descendants.
+This is not a requirement, but a recommendation to improve consistency when importing G4MF files into different applications with different requirements on tree structure.

-### Camera
+#### Camera

 The `"camera"` property is an object that defines the camera properties for this node.
 If not specified, the default value is `null`, meaning the node is not a camera.

-The `"camera"` property MUST NOT be used together with the `"light"` or `"mesh"` properties.
+The `"camera"` property MUST NOT be used together with the `"light"`, `"mesh"`, or `"physics"` properties on the same node.

 See [G4MF Camera](camera.md) for more information about cameras.

-### Light
+#### Light

 The `"light"` property is an integer index of a G4MF light.
 If not specified, the default value is `-1`, meaning the node is not a light.

-The `"light"` property MUST NOT be used together with the `"camera"` or `"mesh"` properties.
+The `"light"` property MUST NOT be used together with the `"camera"`, `"mesh"`, or `"physics"` properties on the same node.

 See [G4MF Light](light.md) for more information about lights.

-### Mesh
+#### Mesh

 The `"mesh"` property is an integer index of a G4MF mesh.
 If not specified, the default value is `-1`, meaning the node is not a mesh.

 Meshes are the most common way to provide visible geometry for a node.
 A mesh may be used by multiple nodes, or a mesh may be not used by any nodes.
 This is a reference to a mesh in the G4MF file's document-level `"meshes"` array.
 When defined, it MUST be a valid index in the array.

-The `"mesh"` property MUST NOT be used together with the `"camera"` or `"light"` properties.
+The `"mesh"` property MUST NOT be used together with the `"camera"`, `"light"`, or `"physics"` properties on the same node.

 See [G4MF Mesh](mesh.md) for more information about meshes.

-### Visible
+#### Physics

-The `"visible"` property is a boolean value that defines whether the node is visible or not.
-If not specified, the default value is `true`, meaning the node is visible.
-If set to `false`, the node is not rendered in the scene.
+The `"physics"` property is an object that defines the physics properties for this node.
+If not specified, the default value is `null`, meaning the node has no physics properties.

-The visibility of a node in a tree is determined by its own visibility and the visibility of all its ancestors.
-If a node is has `"visible"` set to false, it and all its descendants are not visible in the tree.
-If a node is visible in the tree, that may only occur when it and all its ancestors are visible.

-The `"visible"` property is not a generic way to disable nodes in the scene.
-It only defines the ability of a node and its descendants to be rendered.
-Physics objects, such as bodies and collision shapes, are not affected by the visibility of a node.
+Physics information MAY be ignored by static renderers or any other applications that do not support physics simulation.
+For such applications, physics nodes may be treated as plain/empty nodes with no special properties or behavior other than the children, visibility, and transform properties, entirely ignoring the `"physics"` property.

+The `"physics"` property MUST NOT be used together with the `"camera"`, `"light"`, or `"mesh"` properties on the same node.

+See [G4MF Node Physics](physics/node_physics.md) for more information about physics properties.

 ## JSON Schema